STATrack: A Target-Aware Fully Spiking Neural Network for Efficient UAV Tracking: Introduction

 To address the energy-efficiency bottleneck, spiking neural networks (SNNs) have recently attracted increasing attention due to their event-driven computation paradigm and sparse spike-based communication \cite{ESpikeFormer,SNNTrack}.
 By transmitting information through discrete spikes, SNNs can theoretically convert high-energy multiply–accumulate operations into low-energy accumulation operations, offering significant potential for energy-efficient inference \cite{SpikeFET,SDTrack}.
 Existing SNN-based tracking methods, such as SDTrack \cite{SDTrack} and SNNTrack \cite{SNNTrack}, primarily rely on event cameras to exploit the high temporal resolution of event streams and compensate for the limited representational capacity of SNNs.
 More recently, SpikeFET \cite{SpikeFET} proposed a fully spiking frame–event fusion tracking framework to further leverage the energy efficiency of SNNs.
 However, compared to standard RGB cameras that are widely equipped on UAV platforms, event sensors are considerably more expensive, and UAV-specific event-based tracking datasets remain scarce.
 These factors substantially limit the practical applicability of event-camera-dependent SNN trackers in real-world UAV scenarios.
-On the other hand, when only RGB images are used as input, SNNs tend to suffer from information degradation during spike quantization and discrete encoding \cite{ESpikeFormer}, leading to the loss of fine-grained texture and semantic details and consequently inferior performance compared to CNN-based models in conventional RGB tracking tasks.
-To overcome these limitations, we propose STATrack, a mutual information–enhanced SNN tracking framework tailored for UAV visual tracking.
-Specifically, we introduce a mutual information maximization mechanism that maximizes the mutual information between the template image and its deep feature representation, guiding the Spiking Transformer to retain more discriminative target semantics.
-This effectively enhances the target-aware representation learning capability.
+On the other hand, when using standard RGB images as input, SNN trackers suffer from severe information degradation due to the discretization process of spike encoding, leading to the loss of fine-grained spatial textures and semantic details \cite{ESpikeFormer}.
+This typically results in inferior performance compared to ANN-based models of comparable scale in RGB tracking tasks.
+To overcome these limitations, we propose STATrack, a spiking neural network (SNN) framework for UAV visual tracking using only RGB inputs.
+The framework incorporates an Adaptive Mutual Information Maximization (AMIM) module, which improves tracking accuracy without increasing inference computation.
+Specifically, AMIM maximizes the mutual information between template features and target-aware features, guiding the Spiking Transformer to preserve discriminative target semantics and effectively enhancing target-aware representation learning.
 Furthermore, considering the dynamic differences in the learning difficulty of different training samples, we design an adaptive dynamic weighting strategy based on sample difficulty.
 This strategy adaptively adjusts the strength of the mutual information constraint during training, achieving more stable and efficient mutual information-enhanced learning.
-Extensive experiments on multiple mainstream UAV tracking benchmarks demonstrate that STATrack achieves a favorable trade-off between tracking accuracy and energy efficiency, validating the feasibility and potential of SNN-based approaches for UAV visual tracking.
-The main contributions of this work are summarized as follows: